Elf Owls Reception

 The Elf Owl Team

-Mrs Ray, Miss Taylor, Mrs Harris, Miss Sansom and Mrs Fairfax
+Mrs Ray, Miss Taylor, Mrs Harris, Miss Sansom, Miss Putt and Mrs Fairfax